Noma (disease): Signs and symptoms

 Initially, there may be a small ulcer in the mouth which progresses into necrotizing gingivitis – painful bleeding of the gums and inter-dental papillae.
 This is followed by a rapid spread of the infection resulting in more general inflammation of the mouth and lips, facial edema, and foul breath.
 If untreated, within a few days the necrotizing infection progresses into the facial muscles, the skin, and the upper and lower jaw resulting in tissue destruction and sloughing.
 Many patients die due to sepsis; survivors are left with permanent scarring and disfigurement.

 Noma neonatorum is a severe infection affecting very young or newborn children in impoverished environments.
 A gangrenous infection spreads across the oral, nasal, and/or anal areas, and is frequently fatal.
 The pattern of lesions is similar to those found in noma.

-Stages of noma

 The World Health Organization divides noma into five stages: Acute necrotizing gingivitis, edema, gangrenous, scarring, and sequelae.